Last Updated: April 3rd, 2023

 Get Your Thrills at Knott’s Berry Farm

-If you’re looking for even more thrills, make a trip to Knott’s Berry Farm for some serious roller coasters.
+If you’re looking for even more fun places to go in Orange County, make a trip to Knott’s Berry Farm for some serious roller coasters.

 Stroll Around Downtown Disney

-It’s perfect after a visit to the park or if you want to skip Disneyland all together but still want to experience some Disney magic.
+It’s perfect after a visit to the park or if you skip Disneyland altogether but still want Disney-themed things to do in Orange County.

 Find the Pirate Tower at Victoria Beach